A 5-Step Plan To Stop Being The Mistress And Finally Walk Away From An Affair

 Knowing that and doing something to change it are often two different things.
 Learning how to end an affair with a married man is harder to do than with a single man, for a variety of reasons.
 The good news is that it can be done by employing a few hardcore tactics.

-Falling out of love with an available man generally happens because the relationship has simply run its course, or because he did something that changed how you feel about him, such as infidelity.
+Falling out of love with an available man generally happens because the relationship has simply run its course, or because he did something that changed how you feel about him.
+Ironically, that something is often cheating behavior.

 With a married man, you only see him at his best for short periods of time.
 You don't spend enough time with him to get bored of him, and the relationship never really gets out of the "honeymoon" phase.
 It's a constant rush of endorphins and adrenaline — so hard to resist.